PanicStation.org

 What can wait

-• You do not need to decide today whether to file an external complaint (for example with a government agency) or hire a lawyer.
+• You do not need to decide today whether to file an external complaint or contact a lawyer.

-• You do not need to respond to every rumour you hear.
-Choose a small number of documented steps and stick to them.
+• You do not need to answer every comment you hear.

-• You do not need to sign anything immediately “to acknowledge” it.
-It’s reasonable to ask for time to read and respond in writing.
+• You do not need to sign a performance document immediately without reading it.
+You can ask for time to review it and respond in writing.

 Important reassurance